lsst-dm/dmtn-091/index.rst

     * Requirements
         - Runs less than 15 minutes wall time on 16 cores
         - Good data that is expected to be successfully processed.
-        - Can be run by developer on an individual machine.
+        - Can be run by developer on an individual machine
     * Goals
         - Test that key initial processing steps execute
         - Allow checks for reasonable ranges of